 But most products with added fibre use unrelated ingredients like chicory root fibre or inulin.
 This is great for showing a high fibre content (chicory root fibre can be as much as 85% fibre).
 But as a processed product it’s probably been stripped of other nutrients contained in the whole chicory root.
 It still has benefits and isn’t a bad ingredient, unless you suffer from IBS.
 But as noted in the previous post on fibre, it shouldn’t be seen as a replacement for fibre from whole food.

 Micronutrients can also be added back in of course, or taken separately as supplements.
 And you’ll regularly see highly processed products with added vitamins and minerals.
-These isolated nutrients aren’t as effective as whole foods though, as these examples show:
+Evidence suggests that these isolated nutrients aren’t as effective as whole foods, however.